 Blood Clot Compensation Claims – Claim With A No Win No Fee Solicitor

 One of our solicitors could help you start a medical negligence claim for blood clot compensation with the help of a Conditional Fee Agreement (CFA), which is a type of No Win No Fee arrangement.
-Working with a solicitor under a CFA means that you can access their legal services without typically paying any ongoing or upfront fees.
+Working with a solicitor under a CFA means that you can access their legal services without paying any ongoing or upfront fees.
+You also won’t be required to pay these solicitor fees if you don’t win compensation.

-The only fee your solicitor will take is a success fee if your claim succeeds.
-This is a legislatively capped percentage of your award.
-However, if your claim does not succeed, yo won’t be required to pay your solicitor for their work.
+The only fee your medical negligence solicitor will take is a success fee if your claim wins.
+This is a legislatively capped percentage of your compensation and is payment for the work done on the case.

 Alongside this, working with a solicitor comes with many benefits.
 For example, an important part of the blood clot compensation claims process is collecting evidence.
 A solicitor can help you with this.
-Similarly, solicitors can help give you an idea of the compensation you could receive, which means you won’t need to rely on a blood clot compensation calculator.
+Similarly, solicitors can give you more tailored guidance on payouts, which means you won’t need to rely on a blood clot compensation calculator.

 To find out how one of our solicitors could help you with your claim for blood clot compensation, contact our team of advisors today: